5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 That means every week you do it.

-The second case is if you are talking about a specific date.
+The second case is if you're talking about a specific date.

-For example, I can say, "I have an appointment with my doctor on Tuesday, May 25."
+For example, I might say, "I have an appointment with my doctor on Tuesday, May 25."

 In both cases, "the" is allowed before the days of the week.

-For the fifth common mistake, we will start from English, it will be easier.
+For the fifth common mistake, we'll start with English, to make things easier.
 I miss you.

 The correct way to translate "I miss you" into French is "Tu me manques."

-Very often I hear or see written "I miss you" or "I miss you", which is correct, but does not mean the same thing.
+Very often, I hear or see written "I miss you" or "I miss you", which is correct, but doesn't mean the same thing.

 I'll explain it later.
 In French, when you want to say that you miss someone, the subject of this sentence is not me.

-No. The subject of this sentence is the other person, because it's the person who does the action.
-She is the one who is missing.
-She is the one who is not present.
+No. The subject of this sentence is the other person, because it's the person doing the action.
+She's the one who's missing.
+She's the one who's not present.

 So, you have to put it in the subject line.
 For example, "I miss you." or "I miss my son."

 The subject is "my son."
-You, you are here.
+You are here.
 You miss me is "you miss me."

-It means that it is you who is not there, next to the other person.
+That means it's you who's not there, next to the other person.

 The video is finished for today.

 I hope you enjoyed it.
-Don't forget to subscribe if you haven't already, and above all, download the sheet that will help you revise this lesson.
+Don't forget to subscribe if you haven't already, and above all, download the worksheet that will help you revise this lesson.

 I'll see you soon.